COVID-19: Vaccines, Testing, and Treatment

 This was the case for Kendall, a healthy infant who was born in 2009 with a dime-sized strawberry mark on the left side of her head above her ear.
 Her parents didn’t think much about the mark; Kendall’s doctor told her parents it would shrink and disappear as she grew older.
 But two weeks later, another small spot appeared on her cheek.
 The hemangioma on her head began to grow rapidly.
 Within a month, the original spot on Kendall’s scalp was larger, rounder, began to scab and bleed, and was increasingly painful when touched.

-Kendall’s pediatrician referred her to the Pediatric Vascular Anomalies Center at Children’s Hospital of Pittsburgh of UPMC where physicians are trained to care for children with a wide spectrum of hemangiomas and their concomitant complications.
+Kendall’s pediatrician referred her to the Pediatric Vascular Anomalies Center at UPMC Children's Hospital of Pittsburgh where physicians are trained to care for children with a wide spectrum of hemangiomas and their concomitant complications.
 For Kendall, her diagnosis of infantile hemangioma with ulceration and bleeding, combined with the location and size of her lesion, required more than a wait-and-see treatment.
 “Typically, infantile hemangiomas go away on their own,” explains Lorelei J. Grunwaldt, MD, director, Vascular Anomalies Center.
 “But if they are large and painful, it can be very hard on the child and the family.
 Large hemangiomas can also block the airways or eyes or cause large painful lesions if left alone.”

 Dr. Grunwaldt started Kendall on a long-term course of propranolol, a receptor blocker commonly used for cardiologic indications in young children that was known to speed the healing of ulcerations and the involution process.
-At the time of her treatment, Children’s Hospital was one of the only facilities in the country to use propranolol for this type of treatment, which is now a standard of care in the treatment of infantile hemangiomas worldwide.
+At the time of her treatment, UPMC Children's Hospital was one of the only facilities in the country to use propranolol for this type of treatment, which is now a standard of care in the treatment of infantile hemangiomas worldwide.

 “We decided to do the propranolol because we wanted to stop the growth and slow the process,” notes Dana.
 “We knew the drug was safe.
 We talked to many of the doctors about our situation and using the new drug.”